2359media/ios-dev-guide/README.md

 ### Pull Request

-We use [Pull Requests](using-pr) to initiate code review and genenral discussion about changes before being merged into a main branch.
+We use [Pull Requests][using-pr] to initiate code review and genenral discussion about changes before being merged into a main branch.

-We follow the [maintainer/contributors workflow](pr-workflow).
+We follow the [maintainer/contributors workflow][pr-workflow].
 The tech lead of each project is the maitainer, who will review the pull requests submitted by the contributors before merging them into the main branch.
 The reset of developers in the team are the contributors, who will